w3c/font-text-cg/charter/index.md

-Editors may nonetheless be allowed by the Chairs to make non controversial edits even in the absence of an explicit group decision, or in order to propose some text to be reviewed by the community Group.
+Editors may nonetheless be allowed by the Chairs to make non controversial edits even in the absence of an explicit group decision, or in order to propose some text to be reviewed by the Community Group.
-Even then, if questions or disagreements arise, the final determination of consensus remains with the chair.
+Even then, if questions or disagreements arise, the final determination of consensus remains with the Chair.

 ## Community and Business Group Process and Patent Policy